Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_helm/_index.md

 * User is running the PowerShell script to enable and set up a GitOps configuration.
 Runtime script will:
   * Login to your Azure subscription using the SPN credentials.
-  * Retrieve the cluster credentials (KUBECONFIG).
+  * Retrieve the cluster credentials (_kubeconfiguration_).
-  * Create the GitOps configurations and deploy the Flux operator and Memcached on the Azure Arc connected cluster.
+  * Create the GitOps configuration and deploy the Flux operator and Memcached on the Azure Arc connected cluster.
   * Deploy an Nginx ingress controller and the ["Hello Arc"](https://github.com/likamrat/hello_arc) application through a HELM-based GitOps flow.
 There are two Helm charts in the "Hello Arc" repository; one for nginx and one for the actual application as well as an Helm Release for each.

 !["Hello Arc" GitHub repository](./04.png)